pdidev/pdi/plugins/json/README.md

 ]
 ```

-As explained in \ref json_custom_format, we can use this to generate our custom format.
+We can use this output json file to generate our custom format.
+For example, we can rely on [mustache](https://mustache.github.io/) to do so.

-This one defines (in mustache langage) as follows :

 ### Mustache code
 <!-- \image html json_mustache_light.png width=800px -->